-To finish this experiment, you will go through the steps to terminate all the resources you created throughout this tutorial
+To finish this experiment, you will go through the steps to clean up all the resources you created throughout this tutorial

-In this module, you will go through the steps to terminate all the resources you created throughout this tutorial.
-You will terminate your AWS Amplify app, an Amazon Cognito User Pool, an AWS Lambda function, an IAM role, a DynamoDB table, a REST API, and a CloudWatch Log.
+In this module, you will go through the steps to clean up all the resources you created throughout this tutorial.
+You will delete your AWS Amplify app, an Amazon Cognito User Pool, an AWS Lambda function, an IAM role, a DynamoDB table, a REST API, and a CloudWatch Log.
 It is a best practice to delete resources you are no longer using to avoid unwanted charges.

 Delete your app